lsloan/unizin-hackathon-2021-02/jupyter-data-marts/README.md

    ```
 3. Run the following command.
    ```
-   python -m ipykernel install --user --name venv --display-name "dev-hacks"
+   python -m ipykernel install --user --name venv --display-name "hack-2-21"
    ```

 Then, when you run jupyter locally (i.e. `jupyter notebook`),
-you can either specify `dev-hacks` as the kernel when
+you can either specify `hack-2-21` as the kernel when
-creating a new notebook or click `Kernel` -> `Change Kernel` -> `dev-hacks`
+creating a new notebook or click `Kernel` -> `Change Kernel` -> `hack-2-21`
 to change the kernel of an existing notebook.

 ### Excluding output data